Assistant/Associate Director of Professional Development, Landmark College Institute for Research and Training

-The College is seeking an experienced professional for the 12-month staff position of Associate Director of the Landmark College Institute for Research and Training (LCIRT).
-Primary duties are to coordinate and deliver online and face-to-face professional development initiatives centered broadly on learning disabilities, ADHD, and autism.
-Additionally, as the Associate Director will also hold Assistant or Associate Professor rank, they will teach in the online post-baccalaureate certificate program on Learning Differences and Neurodiversity; and participate in research activities as engaged in by LCIRT.
+The College is seeking an experienced professional for a full-time staff position of Assistant/Associate Director of Professional Development (ADPD) with the Landmark College Institute for Research and Training (LCIRT).
+Primary duties are to coordinate and deliver online and face-to-face professional development initiatives centered broadly on learning disabilities, ADHD, and autism; teach in the online post-baccalaureate certificate program on Learning Differences and Neurodiversity; and participate in research activities as engaged in by LCIRT.

-QUALIFICATIONS: A doctoral degree in psychology, education, or an associated field (e.g., neuroscience, counseling) with experience in the administration and delivery of educational programming or professional development at the postsecondary level.
+QUALIFICATIONS: An earned master’s degree in psychology, education, or an associated field (e.g., neuroscience, counseling) with experience in the administration and delivery of educational programming or professional development at the postsecondary level.
 Knowledge of learning disabilities, ADHD, and autism is necessary.
-The candidate must demonstrate capacity to pursue and secure grant funding, manage projects, and handle simultaneously competing priorities.
+The candidate must demonstrate capacity to manage large-scale projects, interact with clients and other constituent groups, and handle simultaneously competing priorities.
 Must possess outstanding presentation, communication (written and spoken), and project management skills.
 Must be willing to travel, and exhibit flexibility in scheduling beyond standard work hours and days.
 Rank will be determined based on qualifications and experience.
 Location (i.e., fully remote, hybrid, or fully on-site) is negotiable.